Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 so first you change the vtable to the interpreter then you change the head of the method to jump to the interpreter

+there's also speculative optimization and escape analysis

 Creating the compiled file consumes extra CPU time and storage vs the interpreter.
 The compiled version runs more efficiently.
 Some errors are only detected during compilation.

+Julia - faster than Python, but JIT uses many slow trampolines

+Javascript - V8 is a fast modern JIT

 Logic
 =====